 Antibody Test – Previous Infection

 An antibody (IgC) blood test detects COVID-19 antibodies from a previous infection and potential immunity.
-Depending on its timing, the test may not find antibodies in someone with a current infection.
-Results are usually returned in one to two days.
+Depending on timing, the test may not find antibodies in someone with a current infection.
+Labs deliver results in one to two days.

 Individuals may test positive for antibodies without ever experiencing virus symptoms (asymptomatic).

-Antibody tests shouldn’t be used to diagnose a current infection.
-At this time, it’s unclear if antibodies provide protection (immunity) against getting infected again.
+Do not use antibody tests to diagnose a current infection.
+Currently, scientists don’t know whether antibodies provide protection (immunity) against getting infected again.

 Mobile Health offers antibody IgC testing onsite at client facilities, at four Mobile Health clinics in New York City, and at network locations nationwide.
 The type of antibody test offered depends on the location.